Fede-stack/federicoravenda.github.io/_pages/about.md

 **Interpretability and Uncertainty in LLMs**: Recently exploring interpretability methods and uncertainty quantification techniques to enhance the reliability and trustworthiness of large language models, with applications to clinical NLP.

 **Information Retrieval**: Researching retrieval methods and ranking algorithms to improve access to relevant information in specialized domains.
-This work focuses on developing effective search systems and exploring retrieval-augmented generation techniques for knowledge-intensive applications.
+The aim is to develop effective search systems and exploring retrieval-augmented generation techniques for knowledge-intensive applications.

 I've created a repository that I regularly update with available datasets from the literature for NLP research in Mental Health, intended for all practitioners.
 If you're interested, check out the following link: [[link]](https://github.com/Fede-stack/NLP-4-Mental-Health).